PippoRJ/hugo-refresh/README.md

 * Addition: The js and css files can be minified (with a configurable option on the `config.yaml`).

-* Big extention: The menu is automatically built following the structure of the `content` folder (not from a list in the config file like in the orginal theme).
+* Big extension: The menu is automatically built following the structure of the `content` folder (not from a list in the config file like in the original theme).
 Two levels are allowed at the moment.

 * Suppression: The `navbar-burger` used in the original theme's menu is removed (it was displayed when the page was resized).